jiasong18/Ant-Media-Server-Wiki/Quality-Filter---FPS,-Resolution,-Bitrate.md

-Quality selection was one of the most requested feature and now it is implemented here.
-We will see how to use it.
+Quality selection was one of the most requested feature and now it is implemented and ready.
+Let's see how to use it.

 Ant Media Server measures the viewers internet speed and sends the best quality according to the internet speed of the viewer.